Until I started homesteading, I always had reservations about celebrating Thanksgiving. Let’s face it, the holiday has a complicated history.

-The event that the American Thanksgiving commemorates was a three-day feast at Plymouth colony.
+The event that the American Thanksgiving commemorates is a 3-day feast at the Plymouth colony.
 It was a tenuous, diplomatic affair between the native Wampanoag people and the immigrant English, who we now call pilgrims.

 According to many historical accounts, the English immigrants got off to a really bad start with the local residents.
 They had moved into cleared lands that were only unoccupied because imported diseases had wiped out the entire population of the Patuxet villagers.
 Only a few Patuxet, who had been taken into slavery, survived.

 Early on, the pilgrims desecrated graves and stole the food stores of the natives because they were ill-prepared to survive in the new land.
 Despite those horrible acts, Squanto – one of the few Patuxet survivors – used the English language he learned (as a European slave) to teach the pilgrims to survive.
 Other Wampanoag people also gave food to the immigrants until they could grow their own harvest.